 Opportunities for BAME students

-We have an opportunity for 100 BAME students to join the Equity Module, which provides access to:
+We have an opportunity every year for BAME students to join the Equity Module, which provides access to:

 - Equity identity coaching